ADGEfficiency/energy-py/energy_py/common/spaces/readme.md

 Space objects are used by both environments and agents.
 This interaction with both parts of the library makes a good API very challenging and very useful.

 The GlobalSpace object can be used for state, observation and action spaces.

-The energy_py Space API is inspired by [Open AI gym](https://github.com/openai/gym/tree/master/gym/spaces).
+The library design is inspired by [Open AI gym](https://github.com/openai/gym/tree/master/gym/spaces).

 ## Working with action spaces